backdrop-contrib/samlauth/README.md

 systems may want to explicitly request certain contexts.
 In this case, the module should be changed to have the `security_request_authn_context` configuration setting be an array instead of a boolean (or maybe better, introduce a new setting that overrides this one).
-There's no issue for this yet.
+In the meantime, you can subscribe to the SamlauthEvents::LIBRARY_CONFIG_ALTER event and change the security settings `requestedAuthnContext` and `requestedAuthnContextComparison`.

 The reason this started off as a boolean, can be deduced from the [SAML PHP Toolkit README](https://github.com/SAML-Toolkits/php-saml):
 ```php